LibRapid/LibRapidRust/readme.md

 _____

 Depending on how many crates are in queue on docs.rs, you may need to build the docs yourself.
 To do that, simply git-clone this repository and then run `cargo doc`.
-After that, your documentation should be read in src/target/doc/index.html.
+After that, your documentation should be ready in src/target/doc/index.html.

 How does it work?
 -----